 By 1902, the crowds at these events had gotten too large to fit into his home, so Rasputin took his show on the road again, this time for good.
 He set off on an overland journey to a monastery in Kiev, more than 1,800 miles away.

-When he finished a year of religious instruction there – part learning, part teaching – he again crossed the Russian steppe to Kazan, where he started meeting bishops and aristocrats.
-There, Rasputin displayed the bluff confidence that he’d honed living by his wits as a hermit and ended up taking over religious instruction at the seminary.
+When he finished a year of religious instruction there — partly as a student and partly as a teacher — he again crossed the Russian steppe to Kazan, where he started meeting with bishops and aristocrats.
+There, Rasputin displayed the bluff confidence that he’d honed living by his wits as a hermit.
+And he ended up taking over religious instruction at the seminary.